 Where is pronounced just the same as wear (see below).
 It rhymes with dare, share, care, and air.

 Where is the question word to use when you want to know the location of something or someone, or asking for directions to a location.
 How can you remember that where is a question word?
 Well, the word where has the word HERE in it.
+Additionally, if you pronounce were and where the same way, try saying them with the above tips a few times, and see if you can hear the difference!

 - Where are my keys?
 They are here!